BuildAndDestroy/container_toolkit/README.md

 # Deploy Kubernetes Master With The Calico Network:

-* Run on a CentOS 7 hosts or VM that you want dedicated as Master
+* Run on a Ubuntu 20.04 hosts or VM that you want dedicated as Master

 ```./container_toolkit.sh --master-calico```